izure1/klaf/docs/document/README.md

 }
 ```

 In this case, you can simply add the **student** to the scheme property.
-Then, increment the **version** number. **TissueRollDocument** considers the scheme to be modified **if this version value is higher than the previous one**, and updates all existing records to maintain consistency.
+Then, increment the **version** number. **KlafDocument** considers the scheme to be modified **if this version value is higher than the previous one**, and updates all existing records to maintain consistency.

 And the **student** property will be set to the default value because it did not exist in the documents that were inserted before.